ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 This section includes test vectors the contents of the HTTP authentication headers.
 Each test vector consists of one or more challenges that comprise a WWW-Authenticate header.
-For each challenge, the token-type, token-key, max-age, and token-challenge parametrs are listed.
+For each challenge, the token-type, token-key, max-age, and token-challenge parameters are listed.
 Each challenge also includes an unknown (not specified) parameter that implementations are meant to ignore.